 In addition to the standard "characters are far different from their original characterizations for the sake of humorous juxtaposition" found in abridged series and similar web remixes, "Dragone Baby Gone" suggests that Rainbow Dash and Applejack got their Elements mixed up.
 This references a common joke in the fandom that they often (especially in the earlier seasons) seem to suit one another's elements more than their own.

 Dragonshy may not be as evil as he's made out to be, seeing as how Fluttershy seemed more concerned about missed softball practices than being left out in the frozen tundra and being eaten by african ants that might not be able to survive in such temperatures.
-Considering her "element" is deception, it's possible she's lying to gain sympathy (that's not to say he wasn't abusive, but burning one's toys is a different kettle of fish than abandoning them in the wilderness).
+Considering her "element" is deception, it's possible she's lying to gain sympathy (that's not to say he wasn't abusive, but burning your kid's toys is a different kettle of fish than abandoning them in the wilderness).

 Crack Pairing: Twilight and "Francis Sparkle" (Shining Armor).
 Even if unrelated, they're still siblings.

 Crosses the Line Twice: Their treatment of Raincloud, the Snooty Snark Evaders blinding Babs, the "Snowblind" segment and Twilight abandoning Cadence in a cave to die of dehydration in order to marry her brother.